Uniswap/docs/docs/sdk/web3-react/guides/01-connect-wallet.md

 https://github.com/Uniswap/examples/blob/8c0e36ca8d2ba4718af944094191f39da62a9c5c/web3-react/src/libs/components/Option.tsx#L38-L43
 ```

 To connect our wallet, all we need to do is to call the `tryActivateConnector` function and pass it the injected connector.
-We then call the `onActivate` callback, which makes the injected connector the active connector.
+We then call the `onActivate` callback, which makes the injected connector the active connector in our application's state.

 `tryActivateConnector` receives the connector that we want to activate, and attempts to call `activate` on it.
-If this succeeds, it set our app's `connectionType` to **INJECTED** and return the new connection type:
+If this succeeds, it returns the new `ConnectionType`:

 ```typescript reference title="The implementation of tryActivateConnector" referenceLinkText="View on Github" customStyling